-As solar power does not generate electricity at night and the amount of power generated fluctuates depending on the weather, we are developing and operating our own small hydroelectric plants that can generate electricity both day and night regardless of the weather from long-term perspective with the goal of developing energy resilience (a stable power supply from varied power sources).
+As solar power does not generate electricity at night and the amount of power generated fluctuates depending on the weather, we are developing and operating our own small hydroelectric plants^{1} that can generate electricity both day and night regardless of the weather from long-term perspective with the goal of

+Mechanism Facilitating Stable Energy Supplies Utilizing Multiple Power Sources (image)

-In May 2021, Hulic's first small hydroelectric was completed and began operations in Kawabamura, Tone-gun, Gunma
+In May 2021, Hulic's first small hydroelectric was completed and began operations in Kawabamura, Tone-gun, Gunma Prefecture.

-Prefecture.
 Mindful of the location and conditions, a range of autonomous, electrification, and remote technologies were introduced.
-These initiatives have resulted in a state-of-the-art power plant expected to operate at higher operating rates than conventional small hydroelectric power plants.

-From the perspective of the energy mix, Hulic plans to continue developing and using small hydroelectric power
+These initiatives have resulted in a state-of-the-art power plant expected looks widely for the application of products related to new energy as well as activities to adopt and raise awareness of new energy.
+The goals are to further promote the adoption, spread, and awareness of new energy, along with the recognition for our outstanding achievement.

 1 Small-scale hydroelectric power generation with an output of 1,000 kW or less.
-As it generates electricity stably day and night, it is considered to be a stable power supply with relatively
+As it generates electricity stably day and night, it is considered to be a stable power supply with relatively high operating rates among renewable energy facilities supplies it to Hulic's buildings.
+At the New Energy Foundation Chairman's Award, we received high praise for the "additionality" of new development of renewable energy, the uniqueness of corporate PPA mechanism, and the advancedness of making our own buildings into ZEB (zero energy building).